-Lord Headley: Life Sketch
+Lord Headley: Life Sketch and obituaries

 The pride of place among Wokings converts goes to Lord Headley,